joelparkerhenderson/vision-statements-and-mission-statements/README.md

 <b>Capgemini</b>

-* Vision: the business value of technology comes from and through people.
+* The business value of technology comes from and through people.
-* Mission: with you, we create and deliver business and technology solutions that fit your needs and drive the results you want.

-<b>charity</b>
+<b>charity:water</b>

-* water believes that we can end the water crisis in our lifetime by ensuring that every person on the planet has access to life’s most basic need — clean drinking water.
+* charity:water believes that we can end the water crisis in our lifetime by ensuring that every person on the planet has access to life’s most basic need — clean drinking water.

 <b>Charles Schwab</b>